 - One little known technical problems with VHS tapes is that they go bad and become unusable after a certain period of time.
 Losing digital evidence might be catastrophic to your case and you will have to make new copies of VHS tapes for each case every 2-3 years just to preserve the evidence on them.

 - VHS tapes players are very rare in the marketplace today.
 What if your breaks and you need to play that tape 5 years from now?
 Will you even be able to find a player by then?

 - Having any VHS tape close to any magnetic field will destroy the tape in a very short period of time.

-The list goes on but we wanted to point out few of the issues.
-Don’t depend on luck and stop using VHS tapes store your digital evidence.
+The list goes on but we wanted to point out a few of the issues.
+Don’t depend on luck and stop using VHS tapes to store your digital evidence.

 If your evidence room contains any digital evidence on VHS tapes, it should be digitized as soon as possible.
 All digitized digital evidence files should be uploaded, unaltered, into your digital evidence management software.
 Your evidence management software should allow you to find all the VHS tapes on any case.
 Assign an evidence custodian to convert all of your tapes into digital format and upload them to their perspective cases in your digital evidence management software before it’s too late.
 Keep the VHS tape as a physical evidence item and track its chain of custody in your evidence management software but don’t rely on playing its content in the courtroom.